samzhab/crawl_ethiopian_business_directories/README.md

 ## Disclaimer

 This script is for educational purposes only.
-Web scraping should be done responsibly and with respect to the terms of service of the website being scraped.
-Always ensure that your actions comply with legal guidelines and the website's scraping policy.
+Web crawling should be done responsibly and with respect to the terms of service of the website being scraped.
+Always ensure that your actions comply with legal guidelines and the website's crawling policy.

 ## Contributing